-Within the past two weeks, I have had seven people try to facebook friend request scam me.
-I am used to this type of scam, but usually, I get two requests a month.
+Within the past two weeks, I have had seven people try to pull a Facebook friend request scam on me.
+Not to mention, I am used to this type of scam, but usually, I get two requests a month.

 I have a business page, and when people request to be my friend on my personal page, I need to accept them because they may be potential business colleagues.
-So I do and then go about deciding if they are legit or not.
+However, after I accept their request I then have to decide if they are legit or not.

-I have a dry sense of humor, so I like to play with these people a bit before I block them.
-I do not recommend this because scammers are master manipulators.
+I have a dry sense of humor, so sometimes I play with these people a bit before I block them.
+Nonetheless, I do not recommend this because scammers are master manipulators.
 Please be careful.

-I am going to recount some conversations I have had and then give you a list of ways to determine if they are real or fake people.
-I am also going to show you how to block them so they cannot see you, your page and also message you.
+I am going to recount some conversations I have had and then give you a list of ways to determine if they are real requests or fake ones.
+In addition, I am also going to show you how to block them so they cannot see you, your page and cannot message you.

 All of these conversations take place within a few minutes of accepting their friend request.
-I will not use names because the names they use are real but not their own names.
+With this in mind, I will not use names because the names they use are someone’s account they have hacked.

 Me: I’m good

 Other: I am a famous wrestler with WWW.
 The girls love me, and I am having a party here tonight.
 I am inviting everyone who is important.